+Name: Ashley Hardwick

 Title: Non-Executive Director

+Experience and expertise: Ashley Hardwick joined the Specialty Fashion Group Board in May 2012 as a non- independent director.
+Ashley is a director and shareholder of the Cotton On Group and has over 20 years of retail experience.
+He also oversees the property function of the Cotton On Group.

+Other current directorships: Former directorships (last 3 years): Ashley does not hold any other listed company directorships.
+Ashley has not held any other listed company directorships in the last three years.

+Special responsibilities: None

+Interests in shares: 38,742,203 ordinary shares held indirectly through NAAH Pty Ltd and NAAH Investments Pty Ltd

+Interests in options: None

+Interests in rights: None

+Name: Megan Quinn

+Title: Non-Executive Director

 Qualifications: GAICD

 Experience and expertise: Megan Quinn joined the Specialty Fashion Group Board in October 2012 as an independent non-executive director.
-Megan is currently on the Board and National Committee of UNICEF Australia and zipMoney Limited.
-She is also the Consultant Creative Director of Bank of Melbourne.
+Megan is currently on the Board and National Committee of UNICEF Australia, zipMoney Limited and Reece Limited (effective 1 September 2017).
+She also consults to Westpac.
 For the past 25 years, she has built a career specialising in retail (ranging from the value end to luxury), advertising, publishing and design for the fashion, jewellery, hotel, airline, service and finance industries.
 One of Megan's notable achievements was her being a co-founder of internationally acclaimed NET-A-PORTER in 1999.
 She consults and speaks internationally, and has held a variety of leadership and senior executive as well as non-executive board roles.
 Her secondment to London in 1988 with the Mojo advertising agency marked the beginning of 18 years of involvement with clients such as Dell, Qantas, the Australian Tourist Commission, Asprey, Garrard and Patek Philippe and leading retailers such as Harrods, The Arcadia Group and BHS.
 Megan has also held executive board roles with both Harrods and NET-A-PORTER.

-Other current directorships:
+Other current directorships: Megan is currently on the Board and National Committee of UNICEF Australia, zipMoney Limited (August 2016 - present) and Reece Limited (effective 1 September 2017).

+Former directorships (last 3 years): Megan stepped down from the Fitted For Work Board in February 2014, and is now an Ambassador for the organisation.

+Special responsibilities: Member of the Audit and Risk Committee; Chairperson of the Nomination and Remuneration Committee.

+Interests in shares: None

+Interests in options: None

+Interests in rights: None